Olena Shevchenko: International work

 In 2010, Shevchenko was elected to serve a two-year term on the board of directors of the International Lesbian, Gay, Bisexual, Transgender, Queer & Intersex Youth and Student Organisation (IGLYO).
 She was elected to serve on the board of the European branch of the International Lesbian, Gay, Bisexual, Trans and Intersex Association (ILGA) in 2016, and was reelected for further terms in 2018 and in 2020.
 She has served on the board of the EuroCentralAsian Lesbian* Community (EL*C) since its founding in 2016.
 EL*C plans the European Lesbian* Conferences, which aim to inform and create lesbian networks to support community members.

 In 2019, Shevchenko lobbied successfully for the European Lesbian* Conference to be held in Kyiv to bring visibility to the lesbian community.
 That conference was attacked by opponents who launched tear gas and broke windows with baseball bats, despite protection of local police and private security.
 Shevchenko asked the conference audience, "Are you scared?", as they applied milk to their tear-gassed eyes.
 The 350 people in attendance from forty-two countries chorused, "No!", in reply.

 In addition to planning and coordinating international events, Shevchenko has been a featured speaker at numerous conferences and events, such as EuroPride in Riga, Latvia in 2015, the 2017 El*C Conference in Vienna, Austria, and the Norwegian Helsinki Committee's annual conference in Oslo in 2019.
 In 2022, she participated in an internet conference, "Global Conversations Towards Queer Social Justice: Queer Dis/Placements", sponsored by Cambridge University's Centre for Research in the Arts, Social Sciences and Humanities.
 Shevchenko was honored with the Human Rights Tulip from the Dutch Ministry of Foreign Affairs for her pioneering work in human rights in 2021.
-The following year, she was honored along with Insight with the fourth Prix international de la ville de Paris pour les droits des personnes LGBTI+ (International Prize of the City of Paris for the Rights of LGBTI+ People) for her continuing support of the LGBT community, despite the ongoing conflict in Ukraine.
+The following year, she was honored along with Insight with the fourth Prix international de la ville de Paris pour les droits des personnes LGBTI+ (International Prize of the City of Paris for the Rights of LGBTI+ People) for her continuing support of the LGBT community, despite the Russian invasion of Ukraine.